-Five players the Seahawks figure to have their eye on at this week’s NFL Combine
+Five players the Seahawks figure to have their eye on at this week’s NFL combine

 But where Burns and Sweat are listed at 6-5 and 6-6, respectively, Polite is “just’’ 6-2 or 6-3, depending on the listing, and Jeremiah says he doesn’t necessarily fit the Pete Carroll profile “from a tall, long perspective.
 But if you look at Seattle with Bruce Irvin’s success early on there (Irvin is also 6-3), I mean Polite could kind of fill that role as just a real explosive kid off the edge.’’

-Florida officially listed Polite at 6-2,242 and how he measures will be something to watch at the Combine.
+Florida officially listed Polite at 6-2, 242 and how he measures will be something to watch at the combine.
 And like Burns, he’s young — he’ll turn 21 on March 30.

 Greedy Williams, cornerback, LSU